 You may need more than one dimmer switch to handle the load and avoid flickering LED lights or a failure to light up at all.

-If the pulsing LED lights are still flashing, it might be that your particular brand or model of dimmer switch has a built-in minimum load.
-This is designed to protect your home’s electrical circuits from being overloaded, but it can also cause problems with LED lights because they use so little power.
+If the pulsing LED lights are still flashing, it might be that your particular brand or model of dimmer switch has a built-in minimum load that must be met.

-A good way to dim your LED lights is to use an LED dimmer switch.
-This type of switch has been designed specifically for LEDs and can handle very low wattages.
+Check to see if your switch has been designed specifically for LEDs and can handle very low wattages.
 The Varilight V-Pro range has no minimum load, which means it can dim a single low wattage GU10 LED or LED downlight.

-One way to solve this problem is to use a resistive (or dummy) load.
-A resistive load fools the dimmer switch into believing that there is enough load on the circuit and often solves the problem.
+One way to solve this problem is to use a resistive (or dummy) load that creates more load on the circuit, solving the problem.

-There’s no need for wiring between the dimmer switch and light circuit which means less labor, flexible installation, and usually a professional solution that solves the issue provided the install is supervised by the manufacturer or a consultant.
+A professional solution usually solves the issue provided the install is supervised by the manufacturer or a consultant.

 What is the quality of your dimmer switch and LED lights?

-Largely speaking, the better the quality of your dimmer switch and LED lights, the less likely you are to have problems.
+Largely speaking, the better the quality of your dimmer switch and LED lights themsleves, the less likely you are to have problems.
 Reputable brands need to protect their reputation with thorough testing and after sales advice, so buy well.

 There are many different reasons to why do LED lights flicker and why dimmable LED lights might flash, but fortunately, there are just as many solutions on how to fix flickering led lights.
 By understanding the causes and knowing which solutions to try, you should be able to fix the problem quickly and easily.